 Metro: The metro from the airport is cheap and easy, although it’s not the most convenient ‘line’ to get into the center.
 The red line takes you from the airport and count on having to connect to a different line which may be difficult if you have a decent amount of luggage, but not hard to navigate.
 Plan on about 30-35 minutes and the metro operates from 6:30am to 1:00am.

 Private Transfer: Make yourself comfortable and enjoy a private transfer from the airport to your hotel or holiday apartment.
-For two people, $15.22US each, can accommodate up to eight people, options for hotels outside the city as well.
 Click here for more information.

 So Where Should You Stay in Lisbon?